AMM News & Events

-The concept for the 150 for 150 Project is to bring together 150 artifacts from 150 museums marking 150 years of Confederation.
+The concept for the 150 for 150 Project is to bring together 150 artifacts from 150 museums marking Canada's and Manitoba's sesquicentennials.
 The project will allow small community museums to reach a far greater audience than possible on their own.

 The initial plan for the project was to host a large traveling exhibition, however we have been unable to obtain the necessary funding for such an exhibition, at this time.
 We are still working towards an exhibition - a web exhibition that we will be launching at the end of the year.
 The web exhibition will tell Manitoba’s story in Canada by using 150 different artifacts submitted from our members.

 A big thank-you goes out to all of our members who have already submitted artifacts for the project.
 We have already heard from many museums including some of our smallest museums to our largest, rural and urban, and from every region in Manitoba.